EnviroDIY/ModularSensors/README.md

 * Transmit that data wirelessly to a web server; and
 * Put the processor, sensors and all other peripherals to sleep between readings to conserver power.

-The ModularSensors library coordinates these tasks by [wrapping](https://en.wikipedia.org/wiki/Wrapper_function) native sensor and variable functions into a common interface of functions and returns and to harmonize and simplify the process of iterating through and logging data from a diverse set of sensors and variables.
+The ModularSensors library coordinates these tasks by "wrapping" native sensor and variable functions into a common interface of functions and returns.
+These [wrapper functions](https://en.wikipedia.org/wiki/Wrapper_function) serve to harmonize and simplify the process of iterating through and logging data from a diverse set of sensors and variables.

 Although this library was written primarily for the [EnviroDIY Mayfly data logger board](https://envirodiy.org/mayfly/), it is also designed to be [compatible with a variety of other Arduino-based boards](#compatibility) as well.

 ### Contents:
 - [Getting Started](#getStarted)